williamscodigo/sara/README.md

 ___

-### NOTE1: for this project (redo) I improvise the mechanism we have to built by using the Free fake API JSONPlaceholder (calls to /photos return a json file containing fake data with fields some of them are id,title, and url  (as if results were comming from the Google Search API.)
+### NOTE1: for this project (redo) I improvise the mechanism we built by using the Free fake API JSONPlaceholder (calls to /photos return a json file containing fake data with fields some of them are id,title, and url  (as if results were comming from the Google Search API.)
 THE CURRENT SETUP WORKS AS FOLLOWS: Make a one time call to JSONPlaceholder, store that info in a variable locally, when the user input a search use this variable.

 ### NOTE2: Since Phase 3 of this project requires database storage Its not implemented here.
-Feel free to clone this repository and add to it by implementing that missing part.
+Feel free to clone this repository and add to it by implementing that part.